y4my4my4m/ZenithOS/README.md

 ## Background

-In around November of 2019, I decided I wanted to continue Terry's work in a direction that would make it a viable operating system while still keeping the innovative and, frankly, divine-intellect ideas and design strategies intact.
+In around November of 2019, I decided I wanted to continue Terry's work in a direction that would make it a viable operating system while still keeping the innovative and frankly, divine-intellect ideas and design strategies intact.

 At first, I was developing exclusively inside a VM and occasionally generating ISOs as official releases.
 This was not a good approach, as things broke and I had no way of telling which changes caused what.
 So I decided to scrap that and restart from scratch.\
 Releases of the "old" Zenith are currently archived on the `mega.nz` website: